Maia-Everett/lintian.eu/_posts/2024-01-07-warcraft-retrospective-9.md

   So how are you supposed to take the Book of Medivh?
 Perhaps send burglars to covertly steal it from Stormwind Keep?
 Maybe Garona, who already got there once to assassinate King Llane?
 Maybe hire some local thieves to do it for you?

   No, it turns out.
 Since the only thing that interests you here is this one book, clearly the right answer is to raze New Stormwind to the ground.
-Never mind that it took the original Horde years of preparation to capture the first one, and they only did it on their second attempt under Orgrim's command, and that was when Stormwind was on its own with no Alliance breathing down Orgrim's neck.
+Never mind that it took the original Horde years of preparation to capture the original Stormwind, and they only did it on their second attempt under Orgrim's command, and that was when Stormwind was on its own with no Alliance breathing down Orgrim's neck.
 But now you just capture it on a whim when Ner'zhul suddenly learns they have something he wants, because nobody in this campaign needs preparations or battle plans.

   The mission, to its credit, has a nice idea.
 You face two human bases, but the green one is behind rocks.
 Though they cannot attack you by land, they can and will send gryphon riders to your base while you're busy fighting blue.
 You can take them out with dragons alone or to destroy blue first, then send goblin sappers to open a land route to the green base.